 Take one of ImageSource’s government customer partners with an aging legacy repository with more than 120 million documents.
 The system would go down multiple times per week.
 Due to the high-risk environment high compliance nature of their content, the agency didn’t have time to wait for a new system to be spun up and then wait for migration of all existing information.
 They were quoted multiple person-years for their project—time they didn’t have.
 The alternative was a stand-up integration.

-As a long-time partner, ImageSource worked with the agency to develop a strategy to implement a new system and point input sources to the new platform from a day forward starting point.
-The new content was directed to ILINX and away from the legacy system, which bought the agency time to properly plan the total migration with ImageSource.
+As a long-time partner, ImageSource worked with the agency to develop a day-forward strategy to implement a new system and point input data to the new platform.
+The new content was directed to ILINX instead of the legacy system, which bought the agency time to properly plan the total migration with ImageSource.

-Additionally, ImageSource implemented an integration between the legacy repository and the ILINX platform to allow users to search solely from the new solution.
-When performing a search in ILINX, the system could search both the new repository and the old one and return results regardless of which repository the content lived in (historical: legacy repository and anything post-go live: new repository).
-Users never had to go through two separate systems to search, saving staff time and improving efficiency and compliance by avoiding duplicate content between the two systems and desktops.
+ImageSource implemented an integration between the legacy repository and the new solution to allow users to search solely from the ILINX platform.
+When performing a search in ILINX, the system searches both the new repository and the old one to return results regardless of which repository the content resides in (historical: legacy repository and anything post-go live: new repository).
+Users never have to search two separate systems, saving time and improving efficiency and compliance by avoiding duplicate content between the two systems and desktops.